 Personal care manufacturer Native transparently shows the (majorly) great but also bad reviews.
 By clicking the blue “Write a review” button, the review form unfolds.
 This makes it easy for people to add their review to the testimonials page.

 Do you notice that customers keep asking similar questions?
-A Q&A page with Frequently Asked Question can provide answers before people contact you (aka fewer support requests).
+A Q&A page with Frequently Asked Questions can provide answers before people contact you (aka fewer support requests).

 Answer each question honestly and when writing the copy, keep in mind that FAQs can take doubts away and convince readers to take action.